 The parties will in case of a disruption of train traffic do all that may reasonably be expected of them to resolve the disruption and limit the negative consequences thereof (Article 13 General Terms & Conditions).
 In addition to the existing options to make an open track, the infrastructure manager has four authorised road-railway vehicles available along the A2 corridor (Amsterdam - Eindhoven), which can be used to clear the way on this corridor (and, following a decision by the incident control duty officer of the infrastructure manager, also on adjacent route sections).
 This is done by towing or pushing a stranded train - possibly containing passengers - using the road-railway vehicle.
-The infrastructure manager has obtained the necessary permits, certificates and exemptions for this road-railway vehicle and the operator for use on the main railway network from the ILT before the first deployment and that the validity of these is maintained.
-Because a road-railway vehicle, when towed or pushed, forms part of the train composition and operates under the railway undertaking's safety certificate and safety management system, ProRail shall provide the railway undertaking with a copy of these permits, certificates and exemptions upon request.
+The infrastructure manager has obtained166 the necessary permits, certificates and exemptions for this road-railway vehicle and the operator for use on the main railway network from the ILT before the first deployment and that the validity of these is maintained.
+Because a road-railway undertaking's safety certificate and safety management system, ProRail shall provide the railway undertaking with a copy of these permits, certificates and exemptions upon request, as well as information on the training programme for the professional competence of the road-railway vehicle operator and information on the procedure for testing the medical and psychological fitness of the operator.